-- PROLONGED NUMBNESS OF THE LOWER LIP OR TONGUE: After certain procedures (such as remove of lower wisdom teeth, removal of cysts of the jaw, etc) the nerve in the lower jaw or tongue becomes unavoidably bruised or injured.
+- PROLONGED NUMBNESS OF THE LOWER LIP OR TONGUE: After certain procedures (such as removal of lower wisdom teeth, removal of cysts of the jaw, etc) the nerve in the lower jaw or tongue becomes unavoidably bruised or injured.
 It may take several weeks to many months for feeling to return.
 It is rarely permanent.
 It is also normal for areas of the gums to feel numb after surgery.

-- DO’S: Have lots of fluids (but not with a straw).
+- DO’S: Drink lots of fluids (but not with a straw).
 Use an ice pack.
 Plan to take off work or school for a day or two if your surgery has been extensive.
 Relax and pamper yourself.

 - DON’T hesitate to contact your surgeon!

-This diet is designed for the most extensive office oral surgery.
+This diet is designed for the most extensive oral surgery.
 One may work up to a normal diet sooner in cases where less extensive procedures have been done.

 - SECOND DAY: Continue with the thicker liquids.